Clb184/XPFW/README.md

 root > cmake ..
 ```

-In the moment of the `cmake` command, you can add `-G` for your favorite IDE, I guess, I use MSVC in this case.
+In the moment of the `cmake` command, you can add `-G` for your favorite IDE, I guess, I usually use Ninja.